Design loads for wave impacts -- introducing the Probabilistic Adaptive Screening (PAS) method for predicting extreme non-linear loads on maritime structures: Conclusions

 \section{Conclusions}

-Based on the present work, it can be concluded that the newly proposed extreme value prediction method PAS provides accurate estimates of the short-term distributions and extreme values compared to the available full brute-force MCS datasets for a range of validation cases.
-The method introduces a probabilistic approach to multi-fidelity screening, allowing efficient linear potential flow indicators to be used in the low-fidelity stage, even for strongly non-linear load cases.
-PAS achieves a most probable maximum (MPM) accuracy within 10\% for all considered cases in the present study, including variations of non-linear waves, vertical bending moments, green water impact loads, and slamming loads.
-In addition, PAS achieves this performance very efficiently, requiring less than 4\% of the high-fidelity simulation time needed for conventional MCS for all cases.
+Based on the present work, it can be concluded that the newly proposed extreme value prediction method PAS provides accurate and efficient estimates of exceedance distributions and extreme values for a range of non-linear wave-induced response problems, compared to the available full brute-force MCS datasets.
+The method uses a probabilistic approach with copulas to model the joint distribution of low-fidelity (LF) and high-fidelity (HF) variables.
+This enables the use of efficient linear potential-flow indicators in the LF stage, even for strongly non-linear loads.
+PAS then predicts extreme HF responses by statistically linking these LF indicators to a limited set of HF samples, effectively learning the dependence between the two fidelity levels.
+Results are iteratively updated using adaptive sampling, until convergence is reached.
+PAS with optimal settings achieves a most probable maximum (MPM) accuracy of 2-15\% for all considered cases in the present study, including non-linear waves, vertical bending moments, green water impact loads, and slamming loads.
+In addition, PAS achieves this performance very efficiently, requiring in the order of 1-3\% of the high-fidelity simulation time needed for conventional MCS over all cases.
 While PAS is similarly accurate and slightly less efficient than its predecessor AS for the simpler cases (non-linear waves and vertical bending moments), it proves significantly more reliable for the more complex cases (green water and slamming loads).
 These results demonstrate that PAS can reliably reproduce the statistics of both weakly and strongly non-linear extreme load problems, while significantly reducing the associated computational cost.
-The present study validates the statistical PAS framework; further work should focus on validating the full procedure including CFD load simulations, and on validating it for long-term extremes.